-Special events such as concerts, recitals, and dramas are presented on campus.
+Special events such as our Christmas and Easter Concerts, recitals, and dramas are presented on campus.
 To fulfill our goal of enhancing cultural growth, each student is encouraged to attend at least two (2) cultural events each semester.
 Recommended events will be posted throughout the semester.